Arabization: Arabization in Sudan

-Sudan is an ethnically mixed country that is economically and politically dominated by the society of central northern Sudan, where many strongly identify as Arabs and Muslims.
-The population in South Sudan consists mostly of Christian and Animist Nilotic people, who have been regarded for centuries as non-Arab, African people.
+Sudan is an ethnically mixed country that is economically and politically dominated by the society of riverine Sudan along the Nile, where many identify as Arabs and Muslims.
+The population in South Sudan consists mostly of Christian and Animist Nilotic people, who have been regarded for centuries as non-Arab, African peoples.
 Apart from Modern Standard Arabic, taught in schools and higher education, and the spoken forms of Sudanese Arabic colloquial, several other languages are spoken by diverse ethnic groups.

-Since independence in 1956, Sudan has been a multilingual country, with Sudanese Arabic as the major first or second language.
+Since independence in 1956, Sudan has been a multilingual country, with Sudanese Arabic as the major first language among the majority and second language by some minority groups such as the Beja people in Eastern Sudan.
 In the 2005 constitution of the Republic of Sudan and following the Comprehensive Peace Agreement, the official languages of Sudan were declared Modern Standard Arabic (MSA) and English.
-Before the independence of South Sudan in 2011, people in the southern parts of the country, who mainly speak Nilo-Saharan languages or Juba Arabic, were subjected to the official policy of Arabization by the central government.
+Before the independence of South Sudan in 2011, people in the southern parts of the country, who mainly speak Nilo-Saharan or Juba Arabic, were subjected to the official policy of Arabization by the central government in Khartoum.
 The constitution declared, however, that "all indigenous languages of the Sudan are national languages and shall be respected, developed, and promoted," and it allowed any legislative body below the national level to adopt any other national language(s) as additional official working language(s) within that body's jurisdiction.

 MSA is also the language used in Sudan's central government, the press, as well as in official programmes of Sudan television and Radio Omdurman.
 Several lingua francas have emerged, and many people have become genuinely multilingual, fluent in a native language spoken at home, a lingua franca, and perhaps other languages.